whizsid/wasmtimer-rs/README.md

 ## `tokio::time` vs `wasmtimer`

-- `wasm-timer` is only running on WASM browser targets and not using any `tokio` feature as a dependency.
+- `wasmtimer` is only running on WASM browser targets and not using any `tokio` feature as a dependency.
 - This timer crate not supporting [Auto-advance](https://docs.rs/tokio/latest/tokio/time/fn.pause.html#auto-advance)